 The documentation requested by and submitted to the OCDS will provide the basis for granting the appropriate services/accommodations.
 This office provides assistance and accommodations for students with documented special needs.
 These may include:

 For further information regarding services for students with disabilities, please contact the OCDS at the NC campus that you are interested in attending.
+NC Online students should contact the OCDS at the Bridegview campus.
 The office phone numbers are listed below: